- Things To Do

 Looking for a quiet getaway this summer in Manitoba?
 Hecla/Grindstone Provincial Park is the ideal destination for beach lovers and history buffs alike.
 From an historical village and an iconic lighthouse to beautiful rocky shores and scenic hiking trails, Hecla has all the makings of a perfect summer vacation.

 Hecla/Grindstone Provincial Park can be as exciting or as relaxing as you prefer.
 Choose between campgrounds, bed and breakfasts or modern hotels; where you can dine, enjoy a round of golf or spend the day at the spa.

-Birders and wildlife enthusiastic should keep their eyes out for large flocks of pelicans, soaring eagles, gently swimming loons, white-tailed deer and more.
+Birders and wildlife enthusiasts should keep their eyes out for large flocks of pelicans, soaring eagles, gently swimming loons, white-tailed deer and more.

 Start your journey in Hecla/Grindstone Provincial Park with a stroll along the Hecla Village Trail.
 This scenic walk will take you past the old shorefront properties on Lake Winnipeg, where informational plaques depict the community’s rich Icelandic past.

 Learn the history and take in relics of days gone by as you walk past historic buildings and monuments (like the fish station, the church and the old community centre), along with the Hecla Island General Store – where you can pick up liquor, firewood, fishing licenses and more.